OperatorFoundation/TimeAndroid/README.md

-TimeAndroid is a cross-platform API for dealing with numbers, part of the Omni platform
+TimeAndroid is a cross-platform API for dealing with time, part of the Omni platform